 Vanity phone numbers

 Vanity phone numbers are toll-free numbers that spell out words or phrases on the classic telephone keypad.
-They were particularly important before smartphones when people couldn’t just look up a phone number on a mobile app.
+They were significant before smartphones, when people couldn’t just look up a phone number on a mobile app.

-Vanity phone numbers can use any of the toll-free prefixes.
-Examples include the following:
+Vanity phone numbers can also be toll-free.
+Popular examples include the following:

-As you can imagine, vanity toll-free numbers are hard to get, even today.
+As you can imagine, vanity toll-free numbers are still difficult to obtain, even today.
 A better alternative to a nationally recognized phone number is a local one, where you opt for a local phone number that is trusted and easily recognized.

 Shared use numbers